mlava/better-tasks/README.md

 ### Repeat attribute name
 Label for a child block attribute for the recurrence pattern

-### Due attribute name
-Label for a child block attribute for due date

 ### Start attribute name
 Label for the optional “start/available on” date attribute (default `RT_attrStart`)

 ### Defer attribute name
 Label for the optional “defer/snooze until” date attribute (default `RT_attrDefer`)

+### Due attribute name
+Label for the optional “due” date attribute (default `RT_attrDue`)

 ### Confirm Before Spawning Next Task
 If enabled, shows a confirmation dialog (“Spawn next occurrence?”) when you complete a recurring TODO.

 ### First day of the week
-Tells Recurring Tasks which weekday your graph treats as the start of the week (matches Roam’s regional preference).
+Tells Recurring Tasks which weekday your graph treats as the start of the week, and allows you to match your Roam Research preference setting.
 Weekly rules that span multiple days or intervals (e.g., `every 2 weeks on Sat & Sun`, `Mon-Fri`) interpret ranges using this anchor.
 Default is **Monday**.

 ---

 ## 🧩 Pills and Menus

-Each task with hidden attributes shows an inline “pill” next to its checkbox.
+Each task shows an inline “pill” next to its checkbox when the child blocks are collapsed.

 **Pill actions:**
 - **Repeat pill (↻)** — Click to edit; Alt+Click to copy rule text.